IRT Debrief Digest – Capt Steve Oddy – September 2023

 Mode S transponders are required for flight in CAS.
 Applicants must be familiar how to input the aircraft identifier (callsign/Flight ID) at start-up.
 AIP instructions regarding the use of code 2000 on shut-down should be followed.

-The use of GNSS is allowed during the IRT at the examiner’s discretion.
-Some form of B-RNAV (RNP 5) is now required in en-route CAS in the UK.
-Such equipment must have an approval in the aircraft’s POH and, if appropriate, have a current database.
-GNSS databases updated before the due date are just as bad as databases that are out of date!
+The use of GNSS is expected during the IRT.
+A minimum of RNAV 5 is required in en-route CAS in the UK and some routes require RNP 1.
+Navigation equipment must have an approval in the aircraft’s POH and, if appropriate, have a current database.

 Many applicants seem to be unable to set up the volume and squelch controls for the intercom, comms and nav boxes.
 They seem especially unaware of which knobs control intercom and radio volume.
 Time should be taken to ensure a reasonable balance between all of the boxes – especially so that ATC can be heard above the ATIS when in CAS.
 Corrections should be made in the air when it becomes obvious that a nav box is too loud.